farhankassam2/personalwebsite/README.md

 I have put my code up simply to show employers the work I have done so far to assess the level of technicality that I have engaged with

+Please visit the site using the following link: kassamfarhan.getforge.io

 Thank you